The Talent War in the Digital Banking Era

 The move to usher virtual banking into Hong Kong is aimed at opening the platform, and through encouraging financial inclusion, virtual banks will be subject to the same regulations as traditional banks.
 HKMA stresses that the goal is to increase competition and to improve the banking experience for consumers while still making sure to build a solid foundation for the long run.
 As such, it is a requirement by the HKMA that virtual banks looking to set up in Hong Kong will need a minimum of HK$300 million in capital, a regulation applicable to all licensed banks, stipulated in the Banking Ordinance.

 HKMA has also stated that while virtual banks may not need to spend heavily on building and staffing branch networks, they will be required to have a physical office within Hong Kong that will function as a point of customer service, dealing with potential complaints and queries, a further measure to protect consumers.

 Applicants for the license are required to provide an exit plan, to ensure that the virtual bank may unwind in an orderly manner if necessary.
-Other requirements by the HKMA is that virtual banks should play an active role in promoting financial inclusion, therefore not imposing any minimum balance requirements or low-balance fees on customers.
+Another requirement by the HKMA is that virtual banks should play an active role in promoting financial inclusion, therefore not impose any minimum balance requirements or low-balance fees on customers.

 Virtual and digital banking in Asia

 The demand for digital banking has been steadily rising.
 With much of today’s generation, organising and curating their lives over a smartphone and other smart devices.
 Customers are starting to ask for more flexible services and solutions that align with their everyday lives.